Graduate Music Awards

 The average graduate award package (Performance Award + Graduate Assistantship) covers 65% of tuition!

 These scholarships are based purely on the audition and typically range from 25-75% tuition coverage, except in some rare cases where a full 100% is justified.
 These award offers are made at the time of acceptance (7-10 days following an audition).
 Award recipients are expected to perform in at least one major ensemble each semester for zero credit.
-Some students may be expected to perform in two ensembles based on instrumentation and repertoire needs each semester.
+Some students may be asked to perform in two ensembles based on instrumentation and repertoire needs each semester.

 Graduate Assistantship Program